What rights do military family leave laws provide?

 - medical certification from a Department of Defense health care provider, Department of Veterans Affairs health care provider, or an authorized network or non-network Department of Defense TRICARE private health care provider

-If you are taking leave for a qualifying exigency
+If you are taking leave for a qualifying exigency, your employer may:

 - Ask for a copy of the military member’s active duty orders

 - Ask for copies of documents confirming appointments with 3rd parties or bills for services

 - Call a third party with whom you have an appointment to verify the appointment and the nature of the meeting